-*The size of the external hard drive required for storing temporary files is largely dependent upon the size of the reference sequence used and the amount of sequence data assembled.
+*The size of the hard drive required for storing temporary files is largely dependent upon the size of the reference sequence used and the amount of sequence data assembled.
 Assembling large data sets to eukaryotic genome sequences generates large temporary files that will require more space than assembling a bacterial genome, for example.

 **Memory requirements for de novo assemblies increase in proportion to the number of assembled sequences and contigs.
 We recommend at least 16 GB for de novo microbial genome assemblies and 32GB RAM for de novo transcriptome data sets.
 During assembly, it may be helpful to watch the Activity Monitor/Task Manager to make sure adequate memory is available.
 If adequate memory is not available, either reduce the number of input reads or increase RAM.

 For a network version of SeqMan NGen, please see our DNASTAR License Server Technical Requirements.

 software for life scientists